greenlima/allpurpose_gpt/README.md

 </p>

 I use 🤖 regularly for my daily 💻 work.
 I am sure 🤖 will be useful to you too 😊.

+## How to

+1. Clone the repo
+2. Create a .env file with your OPENAI_API_KEY = "xxx" in root
+3. In terminal, type: make run_gpt